 What is it that you like best about Christmas?
 Is it the beautiful decorations and the lights on the trees?
 Is it the special meals with families and friends?
 Is it the Christmas carols or sending and receiving Christmas cards?
 Is it the parties with friends, co-workers or business associates?
 Is it the exchange of gifts and the kindness and generosity of so many people?
 Is it the look on children’s faces on the morning of Christmas as they are unwrapping their presents?

 While so many various things may become associated with our Christmas experience, we must consider what Christmas truly represents from a Christian perspective.
 Christmas is about the mystery of the Incarnation.
 God chose to become a man for us.
 “The Word became flesh and dwelt among us.”
 (Jn.
-1:14) Timelessness entered into time.
+1:14) Timelessness entered time.
 The almighty and all-powerful God became a helpless, vulnerable infant.
 The creator of all life became subject to suffering and death.
 The infinite majesty of God became finite.
 God walked this very earth.
 He could be seen, felt and touched.

 While the many activities that we place upon ourselves as part of our Christmas traditions—shopping, decorating, cooking, sending cards, visiting homes, exchanging gifts, etc.—may overshadow or obscure its true meaning, Christmas is meant to remind us of God’s merciful love for us.
 Christmas celebrates when Heaven touched Earth.
 The Love of God took human form.
 Christmas is when a baby—the Son of God and Son of Mary—is born for us in Bethlehem.
 Christmas is primarily and definitively about Christ—Jesus, the Christ.